 Visit our Current Efforts pages to learn more about ongoing legislative activities.

-For more information on becoming and advocate, contact Kelly Buttiglieri, BIA-MA Advocacy Associate, at 508-475-0032 or email firstname.lastname@example.org.
+For more information on becoming an advocate, contact Kelly Buttiglieri, BIA-MA Advocacy Associate, at 508-475-0032 or email email@example.com.